The English Department at the University of Louisville proudly offers two graduate programs in English studies:

 Both programs provide students with the opportunity to further their understanding of the research, writing, and pedagogy that comprises graduate work in English studies.
 With over twenty-five full time faculty members, our department offers graduate courses in rhetoric and composition, English and American literature from the medieval period to the present, and creative writing.
 M.A. and Ph.D. candidates undertake original research and creative projects, gain a mastery of English studies and its various sub-disciplines, and learn the theoretical and practical reach of humanities research.

 Our Ph.D. program boasts a successful track record of placing graduates into tenure-track academic positions.
-Recent program graduates have gone on to such universities as the University of Alabama, Auburn University, Berea College, the University of Central Florida, the University of Cincinnati, the University of Pittsburgh, Queens College (CUNY), State University of New York, Syracuse University, Wake Forest University, and the University of Washington.
+Recent program graduates have gone on to such universities as the University of Alabama, Auburn University, Berea College, the University of Central Florida, the University of Cincinnati, Duke University, the University of Pittsburgh, Queens College (CUNY), State University of New York, Syracuse University, Wake Forest University, and the University of Washington.
 Click here for our job placement overview.

 Graduate students in our M.A. and Ph.D. programs work closely with our award-winning faculty members, who are active scholars and writers in a wide variety of fields.
 For more information on faculty research interests and publications, visit our faculty pages.
 Some notable faculty publications include: